PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

     ```
     </div>

     Using the `--provision-infra` flag will automatically set up your default AWS account to be ready to execute flows via ECS tasks.
+    This command will create a new IAM user, IAM policy, ECS cluster that uses AWS Fargate, and VPC in your AWS account.

     Here's example output from running the command: